• Home

 In 2012, the district found itself facing a significant financial crisis, due to, at least in some part, rising costs associated with the collective bargaining agreement and pension fund.
 With the fire district struggling financially, the district decided to close the Fort Hill Station.
 That station closed on November 1, 2013, and all department operations were consolidated to the Long Hill Road station.
 In 2014, the District’s board authorized the layoffs of nine firefighters after taxpayers approved a budget that was $700,000 less than the district had the previous year.
 Since then, the department has regained financial stability, and several of the eliminated positions have been returned.
 The Fort Hill Station remains closed; it has since been converted into a restaurant.

-• 2024 and beyond
+• 2024 AND beyond

 Today: